Lois Riley Leavenworth, beloved mother, grandmother and friend, died Saturday after a short illness, three days shy of her 89th birthday.

 Besides her children, she leaves grandchildren Riley, Kassie, Kerry, Kathleen, John, Megan and Abby Leavenworth and Mariah, Jessie, Cynthia and Augie Yerbich; daughters-in-law, Lynn, Lisa and Catherine Leavenworth; son-in-law Geno Yerbich; brother-in-law David Leavenworth; and a special stepdaughter and son-in-law, Gayle and Tom Hiester.
 Her friends are too many to count.

-A memorial service will be held in Grand Marais on June 30 and in Connecticut on a date to be announced.
+A memorial service will be held at the United Methodist Church in Grand Marais on June 30th at 3:00 p.m. and in Connecticut on a date to be announced.
 The Bowerman Funeral Home in Munising, MI is handling arrangements in Michigan.
 Lois’ obituary and online guestbook may be viewed and signed at bowermanfuneralhome.net